 MR. FRIEDMAN went on to say that there are some loose ends remaining to be tied up by a sub-committee or an ad hoc committee.
 He suggested that an ad hoc committee composed of some members of the U.S. delegation constitute such a group.
 He added that specific points to be worked out are the preparation of certain appendices and schedules of the communications security technical details, for which a small group should be set up in Washington.
 Also he said there were certain other matters to be considered, such as what might be done with regard to improvements in commercial machines which might interfere with our future work.
 He further stated that he was prepared to try to answer questions that might be raised by Members of the Board.

-The CHAIRMAN suggested that USCIB 23/69 be taken up since so question had been raised by the CIA representative, and asked Mr. if he would like to speak on that.
-II II WOULD IN SPORT OF SHOW.
+The CHAIRMAN suggested that USCIB 23/69 be taken up since some question had been raised by the CIA representative, and asked Mr.

 OGA